fbpx

 Options to Foreclosure

-Options to foreclosure the will allow you to keep your home:
+Options to foreclosure that will allow you to keep your home:

-1. Loan forbearance- Loan forbearance is where your loan payments are put on hold or partially payments are made for a small period of time.
-This is reserved for homeowners who can document their financial situation is temporary and can be put back on track in a short period of time.
+1. Loan forbearance- Loan forbearance is where your loan payments are put on hold, or partial payments are made for a small period of time.
+This is reserved for homeowners who can document their financial situation temporarily and be put back on track quickly.
 While this is an option, I do not know of an incident where this has been done.

-2. Loan Modification- A loan modification is where the mortgage holder agrees to lower the mortgage payment though interest rate deduction, lengthen the loan term, changing the loan product or all three.
+2. Loan Modification- A loan modification is where the mortgage holder agrees to lower the mortgage payment through interest rate deduction, lengthen the loan term, change the loan product, or all three.
 The bank will never forgive the loan balance you will always owe the same amount of money.
 You must qualify for a loan modification much like you do for a loan.
 I have a great article on loan modifications and is worth a quick read.

 3. Pay the Delinquent Balance- Getting your mortgage caught up and make timely payments is definitely an alternative for avoiding foreclosure.
 While for many this is not an otion it can certainly be the easiest route to go.